Ira4a/MiniBI-Tutor/README.md

 <h2>Installation</h2>

     - Open index.html in your browser to start using the tutor.

+<p>Alternatively, you can host the project directly on GitHub Pages for easy online access:</p>
-    - Access your live site at <a href="https://ira4a.github.io/MiniBI-Tutor">GitHub Page/</a>
+<a href="https://ira4a.github.io/MiniBI-Tutor">GitHub Page/</a>

 //For future backend integration, installation instructions will be updated//